laweaver38/lillie_weaver_portfolio/README.md

 ![Grade Calculator](potfolio_images\grade_calc.png)

 **Initial project idea:**
 I came up with the idea for this project based on a real need—tracking my grades throughout the semester to stay on top of my academic progress.
 I decided to create a grade calculator for two of my classes at Loyola University because it’s essential to know how each assignment, exam, or participation score contributes to my final grade.
-The problem I wanted to solve was having a personalized, real-time system to monitor and project final grades—something more interactive and specific than what most learning platforms provide.
+The problem I wanted to solve was having a personalized, real-time system to monitor and project final grades — something more interactive and specific than what most learning platforms provide.

 **Tools I used:**
 I used Microsoft Excel to build a grade calculator that included assignment categories, point values, weights (as defined in each course syllabus), and conditional formulas to calculate both number and letter grades.
 I also created an annotated pie chart to visually show the weight distribution of assignments and identify which components have the biggest impact on the final grade.